Jedimaster4559/CS370-SocketProgramming/docs/development_setup.md

 I suggest following these instructions since they are much better than the official instructions:
 [https://www.tutorialspoint.com/maven/maven_environment_setup.htm](https://www.tutorialspoint.com/maven/maven_environment_setup.htm)

 A note: I often skip step 5 when installing maven.
-It's not needed on all systems and I prefer to use the defaults so I don't have to go looking later.
+It's not needed on all systems, and I prefer to use the defaults so that I don't have to go looking later.

 Once you have it installed, run `mvn --version` to ensure that installation and setup occurred successfully.